-- ✓ Perform Functional Simulation and Timing Simulation of your design.
+✓ Perform Functional Simulation and Timing Simulation of your design.
 Demonstrate this to your TA.
 Note that when testing, it might be very useful to represent the inputs and output in single floating point precision.
-Or we might also want to represent the intermediate signals not only as integer numbers but also as fixed point numbers.
-You can use the Radix → Real Settings in Vivado simulator window to do so. - Submit (as a .zip file) all the generated files: VHDL code files and VHDL testbench to Moodle (an assignment will be created).
-DO NOT submit the whole Vivado Project.
+Or we might also want to represent the intermediate signals as either integer numbers or fixed-point numbers.
+You can use the Radix → Real Settings in Vivado simulator window to do so.